briemadu/rl4nlp/bibliography.md

 **Instructions**
 * BRANAVAN, Satchuthananthavale RK, et al. Reinforcement learning for mapping instructions to actions.
 In: Proceedings of the Joint Conference of the 47th Annual Meeting of the ACL and the 4th International Joint Conference on Natural Language Processing of the AFNLP: Volume 1-Volume 1.
 Association for Computational Linguistics, 2009.
 S. 82-90. [link](https://dl.acm.org/doi/10.5555/1687878.1687892)
+* GOYAL, Prasoon; NIEKUM, Scott; MOONEY, Raymond J. Using natural language for reward shaping in reinforcement learning.
+In: Proceedings of the 28th International Joint Conference on Artificial Intelligence.
+AAAI Press, 2019.
+S. 2385-2391. [link](https://www.ijcai.org/Proceedings/2019/331)

 **Knowledge graph reasoning**
 * XIONG, Wenhan; HOANG, Thien; WANG, William Yang.
 DeepPath: A Reinforcement Learning Method for Knowledge Graph Reasoning.
 In: Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing.
 2017.
 S. 564-573. [link](https://www.aclweb.org/anthology/D17-1060/)

 **Language model**
 * RANZATO, Marc'Aurelio, et al. Sequence level training with recurrent neural networks. arXiv preprint arXiv:1511.06732, 2015. [link](https://arxiv.org/abs/1511.06732)

+**Language generation**
+* DETHLEFS, Nina; CUAYÁHUITL, Heriberto.
+Hierarchical reinforcement learning and hidden Markov models for task-oriented natural language generation.
+In: Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies: short papers-Volume 2.
+Association for Computational Linguistics, 2011.
+S. 654-659. [link](https://dl.acm.org/doi/10.5555/2002736.2002863)
+* YASUI, Go; TSURUOKA, Yoshimasa; NAGATA, Masaaki.
+Using Semantic Similarity as Reward for Reinforcement Learning in Sentence Generation.
+In: Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics: Student Research Workshop.
+2019.
+S. 400-406. [link](https://www.aclweb.org/anthology/P19-2056/)

 **Machine Translation**
 * GRISSOM II, Alvin, et al. Don’t until the final verb wait: Reinforcement learning for simultaneous machine translation.
 In: Proceedings of the 2014 Conference on empirical methods in natural language processing (EMNLP).
 2014.
 S. 1342-1352. [link](https://www.aclweb.org/anthology/D14-1140/)